Sophiensæle

 3 × 45 min. with intermissions for set changes

-What lies behind failure as a man in patriarchy and failure as a stand-up comedian who is no longer funny?
-Is this the tentative beginning of “Thomas” unlearning old patterns?
-With a microphone on an empty stage, Thomas and Lisa perform their way through bad jokes, statistics, extreme situations and suppressed feelings.
-They explore the gap between attentive masculinity and feminist demands.
+Not only women, but men also suffer in patriarchy.
+How does a man live, think, and perform in patriarchy once he has recognized this?
+And how does a comedian deal with the fact that sexist jokes no longer work?
+Is failure a tentative beginning of unlearning old patterns?
+With a microphone on an empty stage, Johannes Dullin and Lisa Stepf perform their way through bad jokes, statistics, extreme situations, and suppressed feelings.
+In doing so, they explore the power of language and the microphone and examine the gaps between performative masculinity, nice men, and feminist demands.

 The information on accessibility is still in progress and will be updated as soon as possible.
 If any questions remain unanswered until then, please feel free to contact the communication department at barrierefreiheit@sophiensaele.com or 030 27 89 00 35.
 Please note that details may change by the day of the event.
 Therefore, if you find out after you have purchased your ticket that the performance is no longer accessible to you, you can contact us for a ticket return at ticketing@sophiensaele.com or 030 27 89 00 45 until 5 business days after the event (Monday through Friday between 10am and 6pm).